i000o/ai-question-generator/README.md

 Same prompt.
 Structure selection.

-Answer: Structurally, how would I approach planning my code for a project like this.
+Answer: Structurally, how would I approach planning my code for a project like this?
 Break it down step by step in chronological order according to best practice.
 I want to understand what steps I need to include in my Javascript, in which order should they come so that I can break the task down piece by piece.

 Same prompt.
 Details selection.